Chicago Bulls: 1995–98: Return of Jordan and second three-peat

-1998–2008: Post-Jordan era and a decade of struggle
+1998–08: Post-Jordan era and a decade of struggle

-1998–2004: The Baby Bulls
+1998–04: The Baby Bulls

 The summer of 1998 marked the end of the Bulls' championship era.
-GM Jerry Krause, citing the team's aging roster, opted to rebuild rather than face decline.
-He traded Scottie Pippen for minimal returns, let Dennis Rodman walk, and dealt other key players for draft picks.
-Krause also hired coach Tim Floyd to replace Phil Jackson.
-Michael Jordan announced his second retirement, leaving the Bulls with a new starting lineup featuring Toni Kukoč, who led the team but couldn't prevent a 13-37 record in the lockout-shortened 1998–99 season, which included a record-low 49 points in a game against Miami.
+Jerry Krause, citing the team's aging roster, opted to rebuild rather than face decline.
+He traded Scottie Pippen for minimal returns, let Dennis Rodman go, and dealt other key players for draft picks.
+Krause also hired Tim Floyd to replace Phil Jackson as head coach.
+Michael Jordan announced his second retirement, leaving the Bulls with a new starting lineup featuring Toni Kukoč and Ron Harper, who could not save their franchise from a 13–37 record in the lockout-shortened 1998–99 season, which included a record-low 49 points in a game against the Miami Heat.

 Winning the draft lottery provided a highlight, allowing the Bulls to draft Elton Brand.
-Despite his stellar rookie season and co-Rookie of the Year honors, injuries and trades left the team floundering at 17-65 in 1999–2000.
-Attempts to attract top free agents failed, and new additions like Brad Miller and Ron Mercer didn't improve results, leading to a league-worst 15-67 record the following season.
+Despite his stellar rookie season and co-Rookie of the Year honors, injuries and trades left the team floundering at 17–65 in 1999–2000.
+Attempts to attract top free agents failed, and new additions like Brad Miller and Ron Mercer didn't improve results, leading to a league- and franchise-worst 15–67 record the following season.
 Krause shocked fans by trading Brand for Tyson Chandler and drafting Eddy Curry, both seen as long-term prospects.
 Without veteran leadership, the team struggled, despite mid-season trades and a coaching change from Floyd to Bill Cartwright, finishing with only 21 wins.

-Optimism returned in 2002–03 with the addition of Jay Williams and a young, talented core, but inconsistency limited progress to 30-52.
+Optimism returned in 2002–03 with the addition of Jay Williams and a young, talented core, but inconsistency limited progress to 30–52.
 Krause retired in 2003, and John Paxson became GM.
 Williams' career was derailed by a motorcycle accident, and Pippen's return was marred by injuries.
 The 2003–04 season saw setbacks from Eddy Curry and Tyson Chandler, leading to Cartwright's firing and Scott Skiles' hiring.
-A major trade shifted the team's strategy to defense, but the Bulls still finished 23-59.
+A major trade shifted the team's strategy to defense, but the Bulls still finished 23–59.
 Kirk Hinrich emerged as a fan favorite, earning All-Rookie honors amid another disappointing season.